foreverallama/readmat/docs/field_contents.md

 3. `uniformity`: bool, indicating uniform values
 4. `keyType`: Char array indicating `dtype` of keys
 5. `valueType`: Char array indicating `dtype` of values

+## `dictionary`

+Objects of this class contain a single property `data` which is defined as a `struct` array with the following fields:

+1. `Version`
+2. `IsKeyCombined`: bool, unknown indicator, presumably for optimization purposes
+3. `IsValueCombined`: bool, unknown indicator, presumably for optimization purposes
+4. `Key`
+5. `Value`

+Since keys can be of any MATLAB datatype, including object instances, `matio.load_from_mat` converts this into a list of tuple `(key, value)` pairs

 ## `categorical`